solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 - DROP TABLE
 - ALTER TABLE SWITCH PARTITION

-**Minimal logging with bulk load**

-CTAS and INSERT...SELECT are both bulk load operations.
-However, both are influenced by the target table definition and depend on the load scenario.
+When dealing with bulk load situations such as with CTAS and INSERT...SELECT, both are influenced by the target table definition and depend on the load scenario.
 The following table explains when bulk operations are fully or minimally logged:

 | Primary Index | Load Scenario | Logging Mode |
 | --- | --- | --- |